stuartWagenius/echinaceaLab/README.md

 ## NEWS

+2015-04-15
+This R package now has a dataframe of the heads harvested from p1 and p2 in 2014.
+Function check.batch can now check batches from 2012, 2013 and 2014.

 2014-02-28
 This R package now has a dataframe of the heads harvested from cg1 in 2013.
 Function check.batch can now check batches from 2012 and 2013.